rik404/APPFLx-doc/tutorials/exp_res.rst

 3. Click the name of the federation for which you want to check the experiment results, which will lead you to the **Federation Information** page.

-4. **Endpoint Information** at the top of the Federation Information page shows the information of the clients and the status of their computing resources (funcX endpoint).
+4. **Endpoint Information** at the top of the Federation Information page shows the information of the clients and the status of their computing resources (funcX endpoints).

 5. **Experiment Information** lists the information of all experiments conducted under this federation.
 For a certain experiment, click the **Config** icon to see the configurations for that experiment, click the **Log** icon to see the training log of the orchestration server, click **Report** icon to see the generated report for the experiment, and click the **Tensorboard** icon to see the tensorboard log of the experiment.